tunjid/Android-Extensions/README.md

 Image attribution
 App icon made by [Freepik](https://www.freepik.com/?__hstc=57440181.7a5d7d3cc018b38de5851a6c095932c9.1558869007278.1558869007278.1558869007278.1&__hssc=57440181.5.1558869007279&__hsfp=1983466168 "Freepik") from [www.flaticon.com](https://www.flaticon.com/ "Flaticon") is licensed by [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/ "Creative Commons BY 3.0"

+## Publishing

+Publishing is done with the `maven-publish` plugin.
+To publish a specific version of a module, run:

+`./gradlew moduleName:assembleRelease`
+`./gradlew moduleName:publishLibPublicationTo*RepositoryName*Repository`

+By default, the `publishRepoName`, `publishUrl`, `publishUserName` and `publishPassword` are read from the `local.properties` file.
+They can however be overriden by passing gardle properties via the `-P` flag for each property you wish to override.
+Multi repository setup can only be done with the `local.properties file`.